octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Lambda definition with `LAMBDA`

 The `LAMBDA` instruction pushes an anonymous function on top of the stack.
-The function is an element like others being pushed on the stack excepts that only few instructions may be applied on this kind of element.
+The function is an element like others being pushed on the stack excepts that only a few instructions may be applied on this kind of element.
 A lambda can be executed with the `EXEC` instruction if lambda arguments have been provided on the stack.
 A lambda can be partially resolved (i.e. producing a new lambda function) with the `APPLY` instruction.

 The `LAMBDA` instruction requires three arguments:
 - the type of the function argument